 Rod Beddall was the perfect candidate for Dracula, he could sing, play guitar, piano and even the tin whistle if required.
 He was prepared to shave his head and wear fishnet stockings & a leather jockstrap, and really, that’s where the journey began.
 There were a couple of us from Birmingham and I tagged along.

-I ended up becoming a vampire in the very first show that the re-invented Pip Simmons Theatre Group performed – Dracula.
+I ended became a vampire in the very first show, the new company the re-invented Pip Simmons Theatre Group performed – Dracula.

 Paris 1977 All photos © Sheila Burnett